 Do you teach research and writing biographies in your classroom?
 I love sharing some of my favorite biographies that are perfect for kids in upper elementary.
 These biographies are perfect to teach research and informational writing.
 I love using high interest biographies and autobiographies with my students.
 Letting them explore figures from past to present in books that use text features and high quality writing will help them become excellent elementary student researchers.

-Some of the projects and activities I use for biographies include:
+Some of the projects and activities I use for writing biographies include:

 - Research Teach-Go Pennants: I have found these research pennants to not only be perfect for researching Influential Women, Black History Heroes, U.S. Presidents, Famous Texans and so much more!
 The provide templates to help students organize their thoughts and ideas.
 Teachers love displaying the pennants on their bulletin boards.
 Click here to see them all: Research Pennants.